J2Yoon/An-Interpretable-and-privacy-preserving-anomaly-detection-system-using-federated-learning-and-SHAP/README.md

-# FederatedIDS
+# An Interpretable anomaly detection system using federated learning and SHAP

-This project is for an interpretable privacy-preserving intrusion detection system(IDS) using federated learning and SHAP.
+This project is for an interpretable privacy-preserving anomaly detection system using federated learning and SHAP.

 ## Federated Learning